exercism/v3/languages/csharp/exercises/concept/constructors/.docs/hints.md

 ### 2. Creating a race track

 - [Define a constructor][constructor-syntax] that has one `int` parameter.
-- Store the parameter as a [fields][fields] to access it from the class' method.
+- Store the parameter as a [field][fields] to access it from the class' method.

 ### 3. Drive the car